 National Collegiate Student Loan Trust – Have they sued you?

 National Collegiate Student Loan Trust is a company that purchases allegedly delinquent private student loan debt.
 We have seen a dramatic increase in the filing of these National Collegiate cases across Pennsylvania since mid 2013.
 These student loans are always very old and in most cases have been in default for quite a long time.
+The loans that we have seen have been taken out during the 2004 through 2007 school years, so some of these are more than a decade old.
 On many of these claims, our clients have NEVER made a payment on the loan and this raises serious Statute of Limitations issues.
 We have also seen several instances where NCT has lied about payments being made, simply to “prove” that their lawsuit is filed within the SOL.

 Most of the National Collegiate Student Loan Trust lawsuits are defective or incomplete.
 When a party files a lawsuit on a student loan in Pennsylvania there are several issues that need to be set forth in the lawsuit.
 In other words, facts and documents must be set forth that tend to prove that you had a student loan with some private lender, that you defaulted on it, that it is within the applicable statute of limitations, and, that you owe the amount that is alleged to be due and owing.
 On top of all of that, National Collegiate has the added burden of proving that they are the current owners of the loan, and this is generally proven through the production of a document titled an “Assignment”.